-Louise is a professional member of the Association of Professional Dog Trainers, a certified Canine Good Citizen Evaluator, a Certified Professional Dog Trainer (Knowledge Assessed), and a Certified Nose Work Instructor.
+Louise is a supporting member of the International Association of applied Behavior Consultants, a certified Canine Good Citizen Evaluator, and a Certified Professional Dog Trainer Knowledge Assessed.
 Constantly learning, Louise regularly attends seminars and webinars to stay up to date with the newest science behind canine behavior.

 "I am a hiker, I love the mountains!
 I enjoy being outside with my dogs more than anything.
 Above all else, I'm a dog lover.
 I share my home with two Australian Cattle Dog's, Manzo (below) and Piper (above) the Red Pointy Dogs. " Louise